Hacosta21/Octopus-C2-framework/README.md

 # Octopus an open source command and control C2 framework

 Octopus is an open source, pre-operation C2 server.
-It is based in Python and typically uses a powershell agent on the target server which it communicates through https.
+It is based in Python and typically uses a powershell agent on the target server which it communicates with on https.

 In this exercise I implemented threat hunting tools to discover C2 beaconing.
 Used Zeek logs to perform network analysis on a 24hr pcap sample, and also performed anamoly detection and beaconing analysis with  Real Intelligence Threat Analytics (RITA) tool to find beaconing behavior.